Cars in the 1920s: Rises in the standard of living

 As cars transformed from being a luxury to a commonplace household item, and as larger distinctions were made between the higher and lower classes, standards of living increased.
 The mass production of vehicles led to the mass production of newer technologies that went along with the theme of convenience in society at the time.
 Henry Ford set his cars at an affordable price for the middle classes in North America and Europe, and he paid his workers relatively well for the period.
 This influenced production in other industries, including in appliances.
 Soon, the average household had one car, refrigerator, stove, and washing machine.
 There became an evident difference between early times of hard work, and the times of ease and recreation during the Roaring Twenties.

 This transformation was noted by historian Ruth Schwartz Cowan in the novel More Work for Mother: The Ironies of Household Technology from the Open Hearth to the Microwave, in which she compared the work of the times.
 "A woman who is placing a frozen prepared dinner into a microwave oven is involved in a work process that is as different from her grandmother's methods of cooking as building a carriage from scratch differs from turning bolts on an automobile assembly line."

+Role of Marketing

+During the 1920s, mass consumer markets grew, achieved through a growing middle class, purchasing on credit or installment, and an explosion in advertising.
+Two psychological appeals influenced consumer culture: the idea of showcasing success by purchasing goods that symbolized success and performative acts in response to feeling judged by others.
+Automotive manufacturers promoted their products in the 1920s using a variety of messages and mediums, hoping to grow a small industry into a major one.
+Common techniques were market segmentation, branding, emotional appeals, and associations with class standing in mediums as varied as print, radio, and film.
+The industry offered cars at various price points and assorted amenities, in the hopes that every consumer, from those who needed to purchase on credit to those with chauffeurs attending galas, could find their perfect car.
+They made appeals to safety and reliability at one extreme, to the ability to generate neighborhood envy on the other.
+While men were considered to be the primary drivers, advertisements also showed women drivers and highlighted the time savings and freedom a car of her own could provide.
+Prominent themes for high-end cars were celebrities, glamorous locations, and upper class leisure activities.
+Advertising appeared in newspapers, magazines, both general and women’s magazines, radio, and film.
+Manufacturers placed full page advertisements in national media.
+In the Saturday Evening Post, one issue had 12 full page ads, displaying vehicles that could appeal to a variety of customers, from those buying on credit, to those needing reliable work vehicles, to those hoping to generate envy.
+Ford Motor Company produced many films for general circulation too.